 Why would you need a conservatory?

-Getting in more light is also a major advantage in getting a conservatory.
+Getting more light is also a major advantage of getting a conservatory.
 The whole house will benefit from a panoramic view of the surroundings and more natural light flooding in, reducing the need for lighting appliances.

 Thanks to the extra sun getting in the conservatory, the house will benefit from an extra source of heat, for free in the colder months.